Evidlo/passhole/MANUAL.rst

 COMMANDS
 ========

-show [-h] [--field FIELD] PATH
+show [-h] [--field FIELD] [--totp] PATH
     Show the contents of an entry, where *PATH* is the full path to the entry.
 The password field is spoilered and must be highlighted to reveal the plaintext password.
 Use --field *FIELD* to print only the specified field, where *FIELD* is one of  'title', 'username', 'password', 'url', or a custom field.
+The --totp option will parse any OTP URIs and print the code.

 type [-h] [--prog PROG] [--tabbed] [--totp] [--username] [--xdotool] [name]
     Automatically type out the password as if the user had typed it on the keyboard, where *PROG* is a dmenu-like program for selecting an entry.  *PROG* defaults to 'dmenu'.
 This is useful when you want to automatically fill a selected password field in any application.  *name* is the name of the database to type from.
 If not given, type from all databases.
 Use the --tabbed option to type out the username then password, separated by a tab.
-Use the --totp option to generate and type totp using 'otp' or 'TOTP Seed' attribute.
+Use the --totp option to generate and type otp using 'otp' attribute.
 Use the --username option to show entry username in parenthesis during selection.
 Use the --xdotool option to use xdotool instead of the Python keyboard library.
 Useful for handling unicode input.
 Note that this command is intended to be invoked via keyboard shortcut.

 add [-h] [-w [LENGTH] | -a [LENGTH] | -s [LENGTH]] [--append STR] [--fields FIELD1,...]
 PATH
     Add a new entry/group to the database, where *PATH* is the full path to the entry or group.
 Use -w, -a, or -s to generate a `correct horse battery staple`_, alphanumeric, or alphanumeric + symbolic password, respectively.  *LENGTH* defaults to 5 words for -w and 32 characters for -a and -s unless otherwise specified.
 Use --append to append *STR* to the end of the generated password to meet specific password requirements.
 Use --fields to specify a comma separated list of custom fields to prompt for during entry creation.